UBC-MDS/programming-in-python-for-data-science/slides/module2_01.md

 ---

-This syntax is not restricted to a single subfolder and could even have multiple folder between the current location and the final file name.
+This syntax is not restricted to a single subfolder and could even have multiple folders between the current location and the final file name.

 *Example:* `data/module1/question3/candybars.csv`

-In this course we save all our data in a file called `data` so when asked to read in data, take care in future exercises to add the full path to the required file.
+In this course, we save all our data in a file called `data` so when asked to read in data, take care in future exercises to add the full path to the required file.